arhill05/quicknode-assignment/README.md

 - I don't have API keys for Infura or Alchemy, so the only connector that is supported is the Coinbase Wallet connector

 # Tech Questions and Answers

-Going into as much detail as you want, describe how you would build a system that meets the following requirements:

 ## Database

 I like to start from the bottom up and define what the data model looks like.
 This will help give a vision for what the rest of the application is going to look like, because we're mainly focusing on serving data to a client.